PyVRP/PyVRP/docs/source/dev/benchmarking.rst

    git submodule init instances

-After running this comamnd, the instances will be available in ``instances/``.
+After running this command, the instances will be available in ``instances/``.